jzerfowski/i3imglock/README.md

 # Automatic locking in i3 with i3imglock

-This is an alternative script to [blurlock](https://github.com/manjaro/packages-community/blob/master/i3/i3exit/blurlock) (default in manjaro with i3), written in python, that randomly chooses an image file from folder './images/' and displays it as the background of i3lock.
+This is an alternative script to [blurlock](https://github.com/manjaro/packages-community/blob/master/i3/i3exit/blurlock) (default in [manjaro](https://manjaro.org/) with [i3wm](https://i3wm.org/)), written in python, that randomly chooses an image file from folder './images/' and displays it as the background of [i3lock](https://i3wm.org/i3lock/).
 The [i3imglock.service](i3imglock.service) file can be used as an example to be executed automatically at suspend.

 It can take several command-line arguments for configuration: